 Federal regulations specify how to calculate the graduation and transfer rates.
 The rates represent students who started at the college in the fall of 2011.
 The study includes all full-time, first-time fall enrollees who were seeking to earn a degree, diploma or certificate at the college.
 The graduation rate is the percentage of students who graduated from Gwinnett Technical College within three years.
 The transfer-out rate is the percentage of students who did not graduate from Gwinnett Technical College, but instead transferred to another college or university within three years.
 These rates do not report on all students at Gwinnett Technical College.
 The graduation rate that is calculated by IPEDS is only reflective of the 2011 cohort of full-time, first-time degree or certificate seeking students who complete their program within 150% of the normal completion time.
 On average, one third of the college’s students are full-time, and the majority are part-time.

-The graduation rate that is calculated by TCSG is based on all full-time and part-time students enrolled in an award program (Technical Certificate of Credit, Diploma, or Degree) and in at least one vocation course who left the college as a graduate or leaver (all leavers) during a two-year period (the year shown and the previous year).
-The transfer out rate is 0%.
+The TCSG (Technical College System of Georgia) graduation rate is based on all full-time and part-time students enrolled in an award program (Technical Certificate of Credit, Diploma, or Degree) and in at least one vocation course who left the College as a graduate or non-graduate leaver (all leavers) during a two-year period (the year shown and the previous year).

 Source: TCGS, 2015